LoginRadius/docs/content/guide/shopify/index.md

 | email | Email[0].Value |
 | | |

-Now, click on the Add button to save your configurations.
+Now, click the **Add** button to save your configurations.

-## Getting Started
-This integration requires editing .liquid files, which can be done through the Shopify theme editor.
+> Crucial Information: This integration requires editing `.liquid files`, which can be done through the Shopify theme editor.
 Simply follow the instructions below:
+>

-1. Login to your Shopify admin Panel.
+> 1. Login to your Shopify Admin Panel.
-2. Click on Online Store on the left side menu.
+> 2. Click the **Online Store** from the left navigation.
-3. Click on Theme in the left side menu.
+> 3. Click the **Theme** in the left navigation.
-4. Select the desired theme and click on the Actions and select the Edit Code option.
+> 4. Select the desired theme, click the **Actions** and select the **Edit Code** option.
-5. After opening the theme editor, refer to the below section to implement LoginRadius in Shopify.
+> 5. After opening the theme editor, refer to the [below section](#upload-assets) to implement LoginRadius in Shopify.

 ## Upload Assets

 This section covers the LoginRadius Shopify Plugin integration under the Shopify Admin Console.
-To integrate it, you need to extract the Shopify plugin zip file, which you can get it from [LoginRadius Github](https://github.com/LoginRadius/shopify-identity-plugin).
+To integrate it, you need to extract the Shopify plugin zip file, which you can get from [LoginRadius Github](https://github.com/LoginRadius/shopify-identity-plugin).

-1. After extracting the above file, upload the Javascript and CSS files into your theme refer to the following JavaScript and CSS files.
+1. After extracting the above file, upload the Javascript and CSS files into your theme, refer to the following JavaScript and CSS files.

 **Content:**